ink-splatters/security-compat1/README.md

-# security-compat
+# Darwin Security Trust API compatibility shim

-A shim that does exactly one thing:
+The shim that does exactly one thing:

 provides symbol `_SecTrustCopyCertificateChain` (macOS 12+ API) on earlier macOS versions.